 The Ascetical Significance of the Great Canon of Saint Andrew of Crete

 This lecture by Bishop Irenei (Steenberg) was recorded on March 21, 2017, at the Eastern American Diocesan Lenten Retreat at St. Alexander Nevsky Cathedral in Howell, New Jersey.
 It is a talk about the Great Canon of St. Andrew of Crete, a penitential hymn sung in four parts during Great Compline services in the first and fifth weeks of Great Lent.
-This lecture is recommended for everyone before the beginning of Great Lent, and also for anyone who wants to understand how to read the Scriptures.
+This lecture is recommended for everyone before or at the beginning of Great Lent, and also for anyone who wants to understand how to read and interpret the Scriptures.
 For a transcript of this lecture, click here.

 “Who’s Who in the Great Canon of St. Andrew”